2. TRACK & FIELD EVENTS

 NCAA Div.
 I Outdoor Championships

 |D||Regional Championships, Games and Cups - third tier (First and senior division only)

-Area Permit Meetings (also Indoor and not included in WACT)
+Area Permit Meetings (not included in WACT)

 Area fourth tier Championships (Area U20 Championships, Continental Club Championships [first division only], European Team Championships 2nd League)